 If your AGI is halfway through the phase-out zone, for example, your sales tax deduction would be cut in half.
 For most taxpayers, AGI is basically taxable income before subtracting personal and dependent exemptions, and standard or itemized deductions.

 As is often the case with tax legislation, some issues about the new deduction are unclear.
-For example, can a husband and wife each deduct sales tax on vehicles that cost up to $49,500 or is that the limit for a couple filing a joint return?
+For example, can spouses each deduct sales tax on vehicles that cost up to $49,500 or is that the limit for a couple filing a joint return?
 And what if you buy two $20,000 cars?
 Can you deduct the sales tax on both of them, or is the deduction limited to a single vehicle?

 We should know the answers well in advance of January, when the deduction will show up on tax returns for the first time.